Moab’s Top Six

 The scenic southern Utah community of Moab is the gateway to Arches and Canyonlands national parks, as well as Dead Horse Point State Park, and the cool waters of the Colorado River.
-With so many things to do in Moab, choose among our favorite seven things to do with family.
+With so many things to do in Moab, choose among our favorite six things to do with family.

 1. Delicate Arch

 See this iconic arch up-close on a 3-mile roundtrip hike.
 At 64 feet high and 45 feet wide, it’s Arches National Park’s largest freestanding arch.
 Along the way, you’ll pass the Wolfe Ranch cabin and Native American petroglyphs.
 Arrive early to get a parking spot and to avoid heat and crowds.
+Before you head to the park, check to see if you need a reservation for entry.

 2. Zip Line Adventure